zhartman86/MathfinderBot/README.md

  - —`New` Create a new character.

    - `char-name` The name of the character to create.
-   - `game` *optional and not recommended*  The selected game to use.
+   - `game` *-optional & not recommended-* The selected game to use.
 The default is Pathfinder.
 Any other option is purely experimental.

  - —`List` This will list any created characters you have.